Credit: Paasikivi / CC BY-SA 3.0

 While on a visit to Helsinki, you can be sure to find the unique architecture very appealing.
-Apart from its popular tourist destinations, exploring the culture of the Finnish people can also develop your outlook regarding the country.
-We have written about the top 3 museums that you can visit to broaden your knowledge regarding history, life, and art in the capital of Finland.
+Apart from its popular tourist destinations, exploring the culture of the Finnish people is also interesting.
+We have written about the top 3 museums that you can visit to know more about the history, life, and art in the capital of Finland.

 The Mannerheim Museum is the best place to visit if you want to learn all about the history of Finland through a very important person’s life.
 The museum is largely dedicated to Baron Gustaf Mannerheim, where items and furniture of his life are preserved.
 As a military officer during his time, this museum showcases the furniture and other items which will allow you to learn about the history and wars within and around Finland, that also shows the role of Mr. Mannerheim.
 With the help of guided tours, you can be sure to leave this museum with a lot of information about the country.